-Ultimately, Neil strives to design and deliver places that are vibrant and cohesive; architecture that is responsible and timeless while supporting the ambitions of the practice, our clients and the communities that inhabit them.
+Neil's project leadership encompasses the design and delivery of award-winning architecture and the effective management of large design teams and stakeholder groups.
+He strives to design and deliver places that are vibrant and cohesive; architecture that is responsible and timeless while supporting the ambitions of our clients, the end-user and the practice.